syxherr/portofolio/README.md

 currently in my 7th semester.
 I am deeply dedicated to programming, with a strong interest in mobile development, web development, and Arduino.

-To learn more about me and view my complete portfolio, visit [my portfolio here](https://syxherr.github.io/portofolio/).
+To learn more about me and view my complete portfolio, visit [my Portfolio](https://syxherr.github.io/portofolio/) here.

 ## Projects in This Repository
 - **FinFix (Android)**: A mobile application designed to track user expenses by utilizing the camera to capture images of shopping receipts.